The Song of Bernadette (film): Plot

 The grotto is fenced off, and the Bishop of Tarbes declares that unless the Emperor orders the grotto to open, there will be no investigation.
-When The Emperor’s infant son is cured of his illness by water from Lourdes, the Empress demands that the grotto be reopened.
+When The Emperor's infant son is cured of his illness by water from Lourdes, the Empress demands that the grotto be reopened.
 The Bishop of Tarbes then directs the commission to convene.
 The investigation takes many years, and Bernadette is questioned again and again, but the commission eventually determines that Bernadette truly experienced the visions and was visited by the Virgin Mary.

 Believing it unsuitable for her to live an ordinary life, Peyramale persuades Bernadette to join the Sisters of Charity of Nevers.
-Bernadette undergoes rigorous spiritual training and works hard at the convent; but is also subjected to emotional abuse from Sister Vauzou, now mistress of novices at the convent.
+Bernadette undergoes rigorous spiritual training and works hard at the convent but is also subjected to emotional abuse from Sister Vauzou, now mistress of novices at the convent.
 Vauzou tells Bernadette that doubt consumes her, and that she cannot believe that Bernadette, who has never suffered, would be chosen by God when she has spent her life suffering in his service.

-Though Bernadette agrees that she has not suffered, she then reveals a tumor hidden under the skirt of her habit, much to Vauzou’s horror.
+Though Bernadette agrees that she has not suffered, she then reveals a tumor hidden under the skirt of her habit, much to Vauzou's horror.
 The doctor diagnoses tuberculosis of the bone; the condition causes unspeakable pain, yet Bernadette had never mentioned it.
 Vauzou, realizing her error, prays for forgiveness and vows to serve Bernadette for the rest of her life.
-Despite the severity of her illness, Bernadette adamantly denies partaking of the grotto’s healing waters.
+Despite the severity of her illness, Bernadette refuses to partake of the grotto's healing waters.

 On her deathbed, Bernadette sends for Peyramale and confesses her feelings of unworthiness while sorrowfully maintaining that she may never see the lady again.
 However, the lady appears in the room, smiles, and gestures to Bernadette warmly.
 Bernadette joyfully cries out to the apparition before finally dying.
 Upon her death, Peyramale remarks, "You are now in Heaven and on earth.
 Your life begins, O Bernadette."